harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-concepts/cd-pipeline-modeling-overview.md

 ![](./static/cd-pipeline-modeling-overview-02.png)

+The image above shows you the order for modeling a CD stage:

+1. Create a pipeline.
+2. Add a CD stage.
+3. Define a service.
+4. Target an environment and infrastructure.
+5. Select execution steps.

-You can model visually, using code, or REST API.
+You can model visually, using code, or via the REST API.

 #### Visual Studio